cogini/prometheus_exometer/README.md

                            })

     # Create metrics for each of the status codes
-    # TODO: the code is actually a string, e.g. "200 OK", so this doesn't really work
+    # TODO: the code is actually a string, e.g., "200 OK", so this doesn't really work
     for code <- @status_codes do
       Metrics.ensure_child(@metric_http_responses, code: code)
     end